Services for Students

 Information for Future Students

-The Alternative Media Access Center (AMAC) is a membership organization committed to removing social and academic barriers to individuals with physical, sensory, and print-related learning disabilities.
-Students receiving AMAC alternative media services have access to resources as part of their institution’s membership.
+The Center for Inclusive Design and Innovation is a membership organization committed to removing social and academic barriers to individuals with physical, sensory, and print-related learning disabilities.
+Students receiving CIDI alternative media services have access to resources as part of their institution’s membership.

 The mission of the University System Counseling Centers is to provide a variety of counseling and psychological services to ensure academic and personal success to all of our students.